 When too many people work together on a project, the result is inferior.

-Idioms and Phrases with too many cooks spoil the broth
+Words nearby Too many cooks spoil the broth

-too many cooks spoil the broth
+Other Idioms and Phrases with Too many cooks spoil the broth

 Too many persons involved in managing an activity can ruin it, as in Without a conductor, every player had an idea for how the music should go—too many cooks spoil the broth.
 This expression alludes to each of many cooks adding something to a soup, which finally tastes awful.
 It was already considered a proverb in 1575 (by George Gascoigne in The Life of P. Care).